 True customer-centric leadership starts with self-awareness.
 Many leaders overestimate their organisation’s customer focus.
 While they may believe their teams are aligned, discrepancies in practices and behaviours often reveal a different reality.

-Building a customer-centric culture requires intentional actions:
+Building a customer-centric culture in South Africa requires intentional, consistent actions:

 - The most successful organisations prioritise solving customer problems over selling pre-determined solutions